juanjosetrujillocardozo/juanjosetrujillocardozo/README.md

 🤔 I’m looking for help with Javascript

-💬 Ask me about Hardware, and Systems Engineer
+💬 Ask me about Hardware and Systems Engineer

 📫 How to reach me: visit my social media links: https://linktr.ee/juanjosetrujillocardozo